hmcts/fpl-ccd-configuration/playwright-e2e/README.md

 1. Create a .env file in the root directory of this project if it doesn't already exist.

 2. Add the following environment variables to the .env file: (ask a team mate for details)
+   - Can set ENVIRONMENT to use the default URLs for that environment (aat/demo/perftest/ithc) + skip manually defining the following 4

 ```
 # URLs
+ENVIRONMENT=aat
 FE_BASE_URL=https://example.com/login
 AAT_BASE_URL=https://example.com
 AAT_IDAM_URL=https://example.com